Lukoh/Fyber_challenge_android/README.md

 (User can share that to Facebook or ohter SNS, such as Google+, WhatsApp, gmail, and so on.

-Please refer to below files if you'd like to see more about sharing Offer Information to Facebook or ohter SNS:
+Please refer to below file if you'd like to see more about sharing Offer Information to Facebook or ohter SNS:

 [OffersInfoActivity](https://github.com/Lukoh/Fyber_challenge_android/blob/master/app/src/main/java/com/goforer/base/ui/activity/OffersInfoActivity.java)